Battle of Nijmegen: Nijmegen front city

 The Railway Bridge sabotaged by Kampfschwimmer (30 Sept.).
+(Note: The photograph shows DUKWS from 536 Company RASC commanded by Major Preston John Hurman.
+Page 6 of his company diary written by Captain Parker records this event.)

-After the Allied withdrawal from Arnhem and the Betuwe, the frontline was again at Nijmegen, which would be bombarded regularly for the next five months.
-Historians wonder why Nijmegen was not evacuated right after liberation –just like Arnhem would be evacuated by the Germans on 23 September – which could have prevented hundreds of extra civilian casualties.
-The German forces especially tried to destroy the Waal Bridge on several occasions in numerous ways, but they failed every time.
+After the Allied withdrawal from Arnhem and the Betuwe, the front line returned to Nijmegen, that was bombarded for the next five months.
+Historians wonder why Nijmegen was not evacuated like Arnhem by the Germans on 23 September – which could have prevented hundreds of civilian casualties.
+The German forces tried to destroy the Waal Bridge on several occasions in numerous ways but they failed every time.
 The best attempt took place on 29 September, just before 17:30.
-A group of German Kampfschwimmer ("combat swimmers") succeeded in placing floating mines on both bridges, managing to destroy the middle section of the Railway Bridge, and blowing a hole in the road deck of the Road Bridge.
-However, the latter could be saved with a British bailey bridge.
-The Germans counterattacked the Nijmegen salient from 30 September to 8 October, but were repelled with heavy losses.
-The photograph shows DUKWS from 536 Company RASC commanded by Major Preston John Hurman.
-Page 6 of his company diary written by Captain Parker records this event.
+A group of German Kampfschwimmer ("combat swimmers") put floating mines on both bridges, managing to destroy the middle section of the Railway Bridge and blowing a hole in the road deck of the Road Bridge.
+The latter was saved with a British bailey bridge.
+The Germans counter-attacked the Nijmegen salient from 30 September to 8 October but were repulsed with many losses.

 Political revolution

 On 17 September NSB burgemeester Marius van Lokhorst and the more moderate NSB locum burgemeester Hermanus Hondius were put out of office by the Allies.
 Hondius fled to Arnhem, whilst Van Lokhorst had already fled to Groningen around Mad Tuesday.
 Petrus van der Velden was installed as the new burgemeester on 19 September.
 This aroused a lot of criticism from the Nijmegeners, because during his previous tenure as burgemeester (1 May 1942 – 24 February 1943) he had complied more with the commands of the German occupiers than his predecessor.
-On 16 October 1944, he was succeeded by Charles Hustinx, who would remain burgemeester of Nijmegen until 1 January 1968.
+On 16 October 1944, he was succeeded by Charles Hustinx, who remained burgemeester of Nijmegen until 1 January 1968.

 The Supreme Court of the Netherlands, which the Germans temporarily moved from The Hague to Nijmegen in 1943, was partially purged after the liberation.
 Justice Minister Gerrit Jan van Heuven Goedhart, who still resided in London, ordered the dismissal of all pro-Nazi judges appointed by the Germans, but also the temporary suspension of all other judges of the Supreme Court, including those who had already been appointed before the war, which was unconstitutional.
-Besides, although Nijmegen already lay in liberated territory, most judges who were fired by the Zuivering-Decree were still in occupied areas, leading to a complex legal situation.
+Although Nijmegen had been liberated, most judges who were fired by the Zuivering-Decree were still in occupied areas, leading to a complex legal situation.